Lakshmipriya-datahub/FUTURE_DS_02/README.md

 📌Project Overview

-Business Sales Performance Analysis focuses on analyzing SaaS Subscription Churn Dataset to extract meaningful insights that support strategic decision-making.
+Customer Retention & Churn Analysis focuses on analyzing SaaS Subscription Churn Dataset to extract meaningful insights that support strategic decision-making.
 The primary objective is to evaluate Churn patterns, Retention analysis and Customer lifetime trends by churn and retention trends over time, determining top users and user status using churn flag.
 This dashboard provides a comprehensive analysis of customer behavior by examining churn rates, retention trends, and revenue contribution across different segments.
 The overall churn rate stands at 19%, with a retention rate of 81%, indicating a stable but improvable customer base.
 🎯Business Objectives

 A Superstore wants to analyze Customer Retention and Churn Patterns: